codefiesta/OAuthKit/README.md

 configuration.protocolClasses = [CustomURLProtocol.self]
 let urlSession: URLSession = .init(configuration: configuration)

-let options: [OAuth.Option: Sendable] = [.urlSession: urlSession] let oauth: OAuth = .init(.main, options: options)
+let options: [OAuth.Option: Any] = [.urlSession: urlSession] let oauth: OAuth = .init(.main, options: options)
 ```

 ### OAuth initialized with Keychain protection and Private Browsing
 OAuthKit allows you to protect access to your keychain items with biometrics until successful local authentication.
 If the **.requireAuthenticationWithBiometricsOrCompanion** option is set to true, the device owner will need to be authenticated by biometry or a companion device before keychain items (tokens) can be accessed.
+OAuthKit uses a default [LAContext](https://developer.apple.com/documentation/localauthentication/lacontext), but if you need fine-grained control while evaluating a user’s identity, pass your own custom [LAContext](https://developer.apple.com/documentation/localauthentication/lacontext) to the options.

 Developers can also implement private browsing by setting the **.useNonPersistentWebDataStore** option to true.
 This forces the [WKWebView](https://developer.apple.com/documentation/webkit/wkwebview) used during authorization flows to use a non-persistent data store, preventing data from being written to the file system.